North Close, Featherstone, Pontefract, West Yorkshire WF7 6BQ

 Please remember that you shouldn’t expect your child to read this alone.
 Read it to or with them.
 Discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, explore the facts in a non-fiction book.
 The main thing is that you have fun!

-We also teach reading skills following the VIPERS format.
-Pupils read often and have weekly access to a range of books from our school library and daily access to our inviting class reading areas.
-Our reading scheme provides a wide range of high quality reading books, which include poems, stories and information texts.
+Pupils read often and have access to a wide range of books from our school library and reading areas in class.
+Our reading scheme provides a wide range of high quality reading books, which include poems, fiction and non-fiction texts.

 If you would like to know more about our reading scheme, or how you can help at home, please call into school and speak to your child’s class teacher.